 I have to admit that as a vivid fan of the show, I’m 300% satisfied like a fatty in a buffet restaurant.
 And with that, I do not feel the urge to be filling in with source materials.

-By the way, the insert song is called Eternal ♭ (Flat) which goes on sale on the 28th of June.
+By the way, the insert song is called Eternal ♭ (Flat) which comes with Character Song Collection CD, goes on sale on the 28th of June.

 Looking forward to the next episode

 Man, this week is going to be just this episode and maybe Tsuki ga Kirei on my screen.
 Better stay flustered while I can because I know what’s coming in the future of this show.

 Have you noticed something odd in this episode?

 That’s right – The lack of Utaha!

 So with it, I can fully expect something like this in the next episode…

 Best prepare for voice acting power from Kayano Ai-san as she will downplay the sorry ass Utaha, because even I’m sure that you can see it – the cafe scene….!

 Yeah.
 Katou probably isn’t going to appear; even Eriri called out to her in the PV.